In cloud computing, more data loss on the horizon

 But data security in the era of cloud computing isn't just about setting things up correctly – it's also about the behavior of employees, said Matt Moynahan, CEO of Forcepoint, a cybersecurity company jointly owned by Raytheon.
 Using technology to monitor employee activity, identify possible errors and sniff out malicious intent can help reduce risk, he said.

 “Regardless of whether organizations are securing data using on-premises or cloud-based technology … organizations need to balance protecting privacy and understanding how their employees interact with critical business data and intellectual property,” Moynahan said.

-But businesses shouldn’t let the risks scare them away from cloud computing, Douglas said.
+Even with all the risks cloud computing can present, businesses shouldn't fear conversion to the cloud.
 Companies often over-correct after cybersecurity problems, with security measures so strict they impede the growth of business.
 That, Douglas said, is also a mistake.

 “If the pendulum swings too far to the right, security puts a standstill to the innovation and technology,” he said.
 “It’s important to adopt things like clouds, because that innovation is what helps our society grow.”

 Last Updated: 09/26/2017